Gateways Bypassed Symantec

 Phishing attacks evolve over time, and attacker frustration with technical controls is a key driver in the evolution of phishing tactics.

 In today’s modern enterprise, it’s not uncommon for our emails to run the gauntlet of security products that wrap or scan embedded URLs with the hope of finding that malicious link.
 Products like Proofpoint URL Defense, Microsoft Safe Links, and Mimecast URL Protect hope to prevent phishing attacks by wrapping or analyzing URLs.
 These technologies can only be effective IF they can find the URLs in the first place.

 Fast forward to this week where our Phishing Defense Center™ stopped a phishing campaign aimed at customers in Finance.
 The analysis below outlines the attacker’s use of a URL encoded in a QR code to evade the above-named technologies.
-While you’ve probably seen QR codes in your everyday life, this might be the first time you are seeing QR codes used as a phishing tactic.
+While you’ve probably seen QR codes in your everyday life, this might be the first time you are seeing QR code phishing used as a tactic.

 The email itself is relatively simple.
 It poses as a pseudo SharePoint email with the subject line: “Review Important Document”.
 The message body invites the victim to: “Scan Bar Code To View Document”.
 The only other visible content is a tantalizing QR code that a curious user may be tempted to scan.

 Figure 1, Email Body

 The message body in plain text consists of several basic HTML elements for styling and an embedded .gif image file of the QR code.
 Very basic, but very effective.

 When the QR code is decoded we can see that that it contains a phishing URL: hxxps://digitizeyourart.whitmers[.]com/wp-content/plugins/wp-college/Sharepoint/sharepoint/index.php